seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 If you've only printed the holder, but do not have acetate, you can forward your print to Dhiresh Nathwani who has acquired acetate for the production of these masks.
 If you send your print along to him, he will forward them on along with the acetate to hospitals in need.

-For Dhiresh's mailing address, please reach out directly to me (@seanmtracey sean.tracey@ibm.com) or Dhiresh (@DhireshNathwani) directly
+For Dhiresh's mailing address, please reach out directly to me (@seanmtracey sean.tracey@ibm.com) or Dhiresh (@DhireshNathwani dhireshnathwani@gmail.com) directly